The BOA Short Fiction Prize is currently closed for submissions. The Prize is open annually from April 1 - May 31.

 - Do not send by FedEx or UPS.

-- Electronic and fax submissions will not be accepted (Submittable or post mail only).
+- Email and/or fax submissions will not be accepted (Submittable or post mail only).

 - Neither late nor early manuscripts will be accepted.

 - Contestants may submit the manuscript elsewhere simultaneously, but must notify BOA Editions immediately if a manuscript is accepted by another publisher.

 - Once submitted, manuscripts cannot be altered.
 The winner will be given the opportunity to revise before publication.